Italians vote in election that could take far-right to power

 She further distanced herself from Salvini and Berlusconi with unflagging support for Ukraine, including sending weapons so Kyiv could defend itself against Russia.
 Her nationalist party champions sovereignty.

 Before Russia’s invasion, Salvini and Berlusconi had gushed admiration for Russian President Vladimir Putin.
-In the final days of the election campaign, Salvini criticized Russian atrocities in Ukraine.
+In the final days of the election campaign, Salvini criticized Russian atrocities in Ukraine but Berlusconi raised eyebrows by saying Putin merely wanted to put “decent” people in government in Kyiv after pro-Moscow separatists in Donbas complained they were being harmed by Ukraine.

 Many factories in Italy face cutbacks — some already have reduced production — and other business might close as they struggle with gas and electricity bills reaching 10 times higher than a year ago.
 The major candidates, despite their political leanings, agreed on the urgency for a EU-wide price cap on energy prices, or failing that, a national one.